FlowFuse/website/src/node-red/terminology/index.md

 ## Node-RED Terminology

-This documentation is designed to help you understand the key terms and concepts used within the Node-RED community.
-Having a standardized vocabulary ensures clarity and consistency in our communications.
+Here are the key terms and concepts used within the Node-RED community to ensure clarity and consistency when communicating across projects.

 1. **Flow:**
    A flow is represented as a tab within the editor workspace which provides a new workspace for building applications by connecting nodes.
 The term "flow" is also used to informally describe a single set of connected nodes.
 So a flow (tab) can contain multiple flows (sets of connected nodes), but formally we can say a flow is a parent group of multiple connected nodes.